Prototypist1/FunctionFlow/ReadMe.md

 # About

-*Function Graph* is a library that takes a set of algorithms and wires them together in to a single composite algorithm.
+*Function Flow* is a library that takes a set of algorithms and wires them together in to a single composite algorithm.

 For example, say your sub algorithms are: chop onions, mix sauce, grate cheese, fry tortillas, assemble, bake, and garnish, and your composite algorithm is making enchiladas.